Krieger Hall

 Prerequisite: Satisfactory completion of the Lower-Division Writing requirement.

-HISTORY (F23)112D FRANCE & FILMCOLLER, I.
+HISTORY (F25)112D FRANCE & FILMCOLLER, I

-In 1300, France was little more than a middle-range kingdom in a warring region.
+How did France come to be France?
+This class investigates five centuries from the late Middle Ages to the French Revolution.
+In 1300, France was a middle-range kingdom in a warring region.
 After the Hundred Years War, the French monarchy began to expand in the shadow of more powerful empires.
 Torn apart by a century of brutal religious conflict, and by the uprising of nobles against the monarchy, France would forge from this disorder a new model of European absolutist monarchy under Louis XIV.
 By the eighteenth century, France was the cultural powerhouse of Europe, and a global colonizing power built on the backs of millions of indigenous people and enslaved Africans.
-But that power was threatened by internal inequality, British competition, and Enlightenment challenges to the tenets of absolute rule: forces that would play a part in the great shift of the French Revolution.
-We will trace the cultural and political shaping of France across these centuries, through representations in television, film and media.
-Students will gain skills in historical thinking and writing, and in analyzing representations of the past in creative ways.
+But that power was threatened by internal inequality, imperial competition, and Enlightenment challenges: forces that would play a part in the great shift of the French Revolution.
+We will trace the cultural and political shaping of France across these centuries through representations in television, film and video games.
+Students will gain skills in understanding history and the “genres” we use to tell it, and in developing their own creative representations of the past.

 No detailed description available.